Leonard-David/Cuts-and-Curls/README.md

 ## 4. Why is it Relevant?

-The Cuts & Curls app is highly relevant for several reasons:
+The Verve Book is highly relevant for several reasons:

 **To Student Entrepreneurs:** It provides a tangible solution to real-world problems, empowering them with affordable technology to professionalize their services, increase efficiency, and boost their income potential alongside their studies.